okta/okta-auth-js/README.md

 > :link: web browser only <br>
 > :hourglass: async

 Enroll authenticators using a redirect to [authorizeUrl](#authorizeurl) with special parameters.
 After a successful enrollment, the browser will be redirected to the configured [redirectUri](#configuration-options).
-URL will not contain any tokens.
-You can use [sdk.handleLoginRedirect](#handleloginredirecttokens-originaluri).
+You can use [sdk.handleRedirect](#handleredirectoriginaluri) to handle the redirect on successful enrollment or an error.

 * `options` - See [Authorize options](#authorize-options)